Moderna jab 'protective' against variants as global borders tighten

 But government action to curtail the virus' spread can still face stiff opposition.

-Dutch Prime Minister Mark Rutte condemned "criminal violence" on Monday after anti-curfew protesters went on the rampage.
+Before the unrest on Dutch streets resumed late Monday, Prime Minister Mark Rutte had already condemned "criminal violence" by anti-curfew protesters who went on the rampage.

 Police arrested 250 people after using water cannon and tear gas during demonstrations in Amsterdam, Eindhoven and other towns on Sunday.